EBIvariation/vcf-validator/README.md

 * Clang 10
 * GCC 9

-NOTE: Currently the Linux compilation doesn't work in Ubuntu 18.
+**NOTE**: Currently the Linux compilation doesn't work in Ubuntu 18.
 We are working on fixing this.
 The Linux compilation is tested and working in Ubuntu 16.04 and 20.04.

+**NOTE**: See _Docker_ section below for a Dockerized version of the Linux build for `amd64` and `arm64`.

 #### Dependencies